 The main reason is that it never really formed into something until the final hour.
 Originally, it was that Laura woke up ten minutes early and discovered a whole undiscovered world she’d never known about.

 But then breaks started to form and create story problems.
 For example, the woman with the dog wasn’t supposed to be allowed to have a pet in the building, and the doorman was by himself and just confusing (and no lengthy conversation).
 I eventually got stuck at the coffee shop, and that’s when I went back and rewrote the doorman and all that silliness came out.

-However, as I was writing towards the coffee shop again, I wasn’t sure what the ending was, and I had a whole conversation with the shop clerk who ended up getting cut as well.
+However, as I was writing about the coffee shop again, I wasn’t sure what the ending was, and I had a whole conversation with the shop clerk who ended up getting cut as well.

 In the end, I was falling asleep as I was writing it, so I forced an ending, so I could wrap it up.
 That’s how we got here.

 I actually want to celebrate this loss.
 I needed to fail so that I was reminded that not every attempt is going to be a success.